privacore/vagus/details.md

 # Goals
 1. Rapidly stabilize efter power loss
-2. Rapidly distrbute alive-information to the whole system
+2. Rapidly distribute alive-information to the whole system
 3. Scale to at least 50 hosts
 4. Scale to at least 1000 instances in total
 5. Be able to cross networks